puppetlabs-toy-chest/razor-server/doc/api.md

 http://api.puppetlabs.com/razor/v1.
 These URL's are currently not backed by any content, and serve solely as a unique identifier.

+Two attributes are commonly used to identify objects: `id` is a fully qualified URL that can be used as a globally unique reference for that object, and a `GET` request against that URL will produce a representation of the object.
+The `name` attribute is used for a short (human readable) reference to the object, generally only unique amongst objects of the same type on the same server.

 ## Commands

 The list of commands that the Razor server supports is returned as part of